Mr. Soul: Cover versions and variations

 Young has frequently performed the song both solo and with various backing bands.
 Live recordings appear on Sugar Mountain – Live at Canterbury House 1968, 1993's Unplugged and 1997's Year of the Horse with Crazy Horse.
 In addition, Young re-recorded the song in a synthrock style on his 1982 album Trans, with vocals processed with a vocoder; a live performance of this version also appears in the film Solo Trans.
 During the 2016 Bridge School Benefit concerts, Young guested with Metallica to perform an acoustic cover of the song.

 Cher recorded a cover of the song for her 1975 album Stars.
+In 1984, new wave band Wire Train covered the song as a bonus track of their album In A Chamber.
 In 2004, Rush covered the song on their cover EP of songs from the 1960s, Feedback.
-The song has also been recorded by the Everly Brothers in December 1968, but was not released until 1984 on their studio album Nice Guys.
+The song has also been recorded by The Everly Brothers in December 1968, but was not released until 1984 on their studio album Nice Guys.

 Iron & Wine covered the song on his live album Iron & Wine Live Bonnaroo, released in 2005.

-The Icicle Works covered the song on the 12" version of All the Daughters (Of Her Father's House).
+The Icicle Works covered the song on the 12-inch version of All the Daughters (Of Her Father's House).

+Model Zero covered the song on their self titled album from 2019.